 • The transformed experience - How Augmented Humanity enables us to feel and experience the world differently and in deeper ways

-Lastly, onto delivering marketing return on investment (ROI), for predictive analytics, we use Machine Learning, which can analyze millions of combinations to results in the desired impact of marketing communications.
+Lastly, onto delivering marketing return on investment (ROI), for predictive analytics, we use Machine Learning, which can analyze millons of combinations to evaluate the desired impact of marketing communications.
 Our proprietary attribution modeling solution – adcelerate, uses Long Short-term Memory (LSTM) as one of the mathematical models which have been developed in the field of deep learning to provide the effectiveness of digital marketing spend at scale.
 It is a multi-touch, multi-model platform that ensures the best predictive model is always automatically deployed to maximize ROI.
 The platform works at the granular level to uncover the best digital strategies that will lead to better outcomes at a speed and accuracy that humans cannot match.
 Results have been sterling so far, for instance, for leisure and entertainment client, revenue from e-commerce channel grew 22 percent year-over-year (YoY); credit card application leads increased 12 percent.
 For an insurer in India, leads for “contact me” improved 100 percent over four weeks.

-In summary, our 2019 Digital Society Index report across 24 markets globally that we recently released shows that India, China, and Thailand lead with over 60 percent of the respondents saying that emerging digital technologies such as AI and Robotics will create career opportunities for them in the next 5-10 years.
+Our 2019 Digital Society Index report across 24 markets globally that we recently released shows that India, China, and Thailand lead with over 60 percent of the respondents saying that emerging digital technologies such as AI and Robotics will create career opportunities for them in the next 5-10 years.
 This is a positive sentiment, and I believe the opportunity for businesses to harness artificial intelligence and machine learning is now, and leaders should invest in having skin in the game to develop new solutions by partnering with technology players who have the know-how to scale new solutions.